Zalek4/simple-python-web-gui-templates/fastapi/README.md

 And that's it!
 Running this code will create a server that we can send requests to in order to pass data to and from our frontend GUI.

 ### Pywebview
 [Pywebview](https://pywebview.flowrl.com/) is awesome, and can actually be used without Uvicorn and FastAPI to do pretty much exactly the same thing.
 In this case we've bypassed that functionality in favor of ASGI/speed.

 I've found the desktop app implementation of Pywebview is visually cleaner and faster than other options like Flaskwebgui (which is also awesome and can be used with FastAPI/Uvicorn if that's your jam), so that's why I've chosen to run it in some of these templates.

-It's crazy easy to start up a window.
+It's super easy to start up a window.
 - First, we need to define our app as a FastAPI instance.
 ```python
 # main.py